JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-11-10-finclf_indian_news_sentiment_en.md

 ## Description

-This is a light version of Indian News Sentiment Analysis Text Classifier, which will retrieve if a text is either expression a Positive Emotion or a Negative one.
+This is a `sm` version of Indian News Sentiment Analysis Text Classifier, which will retrieve if a text is either expression a Positive Emotion or a Negative one.

 ## Predicted Entities